Try it! It is free and no-obligationGet 3 Quotes Now

 In the UK it is mandatory to have an MOT inspection every year from when the car reaches 3 years old.

 It isn’t the same as having your vehicle serviced and doesn’t check its general mechanical condition.
+This is often why many car owners have a general service on their car at the same as the MOT.

 If you want a complete overview of the car’s condition, you can read more about MOT testing on https://www.gov.uk.